Share on FacebookShare on TwitterShare on LinkedinShare via emailShare via Facebook Messenger

 Adverb FAQs

-Adverbs are words that modify verbs, adjectives, other adverbs, or sentences, providing additional information about how, when, where, to what extent, or why something happens.
+Adverbs are words that modify verbs, adjectives, other adverbs, or sentences, providing additional information about how, where, when, to what extent, or how often something happens.

 Adverbs often end in -ly, but that’s not always the case.